View the dashboard

 Dashboard tabs

-You can customize the metrics displayed in the widgets in the tab, add up to 10 widgets, and change the layout.
+You can customize widget metrics, add up to 10 widgets, and change the layout for each tab.
 You can also create multiple dashboard tabs, with each tab showing different content.

 Tabs are not persistent between test runs.
-This means that after you create a dashboard for a load test run, any tabs you create, the initial tab and any additional ones, will not be available for other runs of the same load test.
+Tabs created for one run, including the initial and additional tabs, are not available in other runs of the same load test.

 The following table describes how to manage the dashboard tabs.